 In addition, the CST II Advisory Board agreed that up to \$200,000 per RSC could be used to match with industry, First Nations and/or civic communities to provide training for people that want to enter the harvesting side of the forest industry.
 Due to a lack of applications in some of the Regional Steering Committee areas, the Advisory Board decided in Q1 2021 to open the training opportunities to the entire CST area.
-As a result, more applications and enquires have been received, and one more approval has been made.
-To date twenty-eight training initiatives worth \$975,558 have been approved.
-Of those, approvals worth \$171,458 were abandoned, resulting in net approvals of \$804,100.
-All but two of the net approvals have now been disbursed, for total disbursements to date of \$648,928.
+As a result, more applications and enquires have been received, and more approvals have been made.
+To date 37 training initiatives worth \$991,058 have been approved.
+Of those, approvals worth \$171,458 were abandoned, resulting in net approvals of \$819,600.
+All but three of the net approvals have now been disbursed, for total disbursements to date of \$721,425.
 The Trustee continues to have discussions with several other contractors, First Nations and licensees that plan to develop training programs specific to the needs of their operations, and the employees they have or intend to hire.